Tokyo Travel Advice

 The Tokyo 2020 Olympic Games

-Tokyo is preparing to host the 2020 Olympic Games, the XXXII Olympiad.
-The second time that the city has held the Summer Olympic Games, the first time being in 1964 and it is hoped that some of the same venues will be used for the 2020 Games.
+Tokyo is preparing to host the 2020 Olympic Games, the XXXII Olympiad the Games have now of course been delayed due to the COVID-19 virus outbreak.
+The second time that the city has held the Summer Olympic Games, the first time being in 1964 and it is hoped that some of the same venues will be used for the 2020 Games with the opening ceremony was planned for 24th July 2020, but will now take place on Friday, 23rd July 2021.
+For information on security and health risk and other useful information on Tokyo 2020, see: Tokyo 2020 Olympic Games Security Brief.

 Tokyo's Police are very much in tune with the Islamic terror threat.
 Demonstrated at the Sumida River fireworks display last year, road blocks were in place to prevent a Nice-style vehicle attack.
 The Sumida River fireworks display attracts crowds close to a million people each year and was seen as a high risk event.